-In an attempt to make this diagnosis stage eaiser, I put together a Powershell script which automatically checks installed certificates for the needed properties and configuration.
+In an attempt to make this diagnosis stage eaiser, I put together a PowerShell script that automatically checks installed certificates for the needed properties and configuration.
 If you think everything is set up correctly but the machines just won't communicate, try running this script on each computer and it will hopefully point you to the issue.
 I have tried to provide useful knowledge for fixing the problems.

-Please leave a comment if you find bugs or the script gives a faulty verdict for you - either it says your setup is fine but actually it's not working OR it says your setup is busted but the machines communicate anyways.
+Please leave a comment if you find bugs or if the script gives a faulty verdict for you - either it says your setup is fine but actually it's not working OR it says your setup is busted but the machines communicate anyways.
 I appreciate this feedback and will use it to improve and update the script.

 Update 2/6/2009: Added some fixes to the script thanks to feedback from a few sources and a bit of extra testing.

 Update 7/1/2009: Fix for computer name checking for workgroup machines

 Great post Lincoln, config certificates is really a hard process, so with this porwershell tool we can have more shure.

 Thank you so much.